converged-computing/ensemble-operator/README.md

 See [docs](docs) for the user guide, and description of the [design](docs/design.md) above.
 Previously we had algorithms, and now the design is more flexible to accept a set of jobs that are governed by rules (triggers and actions) akin to a state machine.
 These rules in and of themselves make up a custom algorithm for the work that you want to be done.

-**Important** This operator is in the midst of a refactor, and not production quality yet.
-Please come back soon.

-## TODO

-- next step is to write the specific minicluster ensemble endpoint that has grow/shrink

 ## License

 HPCIC DevTools is distributed under the terms of the MIT license.